-Are You Taking Care of Yourself?
-4 Steps to Self Care
+Take Time For You, 4 Steps to Self Care

 Turn Off Your Phone

-Seriously, that text message can wait.
+That text message can wait.
 Leave your phone in the car, in the house, bury it in the backyard, I don’t care but put it in a place where it’ll be out of sight, out of mind.
 (This means you get a break from the pressure of email, a to do list, responding to texts, being there for others, and social media.)

 Take a Mental Health Day